[an error occurred while processing this directive]

 Alytes, 2004, 23 (1-2) 70-80

-Alytes, the International Journal of Batrachology is a scientific Open-Access journal totally dedicated to amphibians.
+Alytes, the International Journal of Batrachology is a scientific journal dedicated to amphibians.
 The journal publishes papers on all the aspects of biology, natural history and conservation when related to this class.

 Alytes is the official publication of the International Society for the Study and Conservation of Amphibians (ISSCA).
-Created in 1982, it is the only association totally and exclusively dedicated to amphibians, a class of vertebrates which is featured by its own characteristics.
+Created in 1982, it is an association exclusively dedicated to amphibians, a class of vertebrates which is featured by its own characteristics.
 For this, ISSCA promotes the science of batrachology.